Host Your Own WordPress Blog – Not so Easy

 Final Thoughts About Hosting Your Own WordPress Blog

-Don’t let me scare you off; self-hosting Workpress is fun and rewarding.
+Don’t let me scare you off; self-hosting WordPress is fun and rewarding.
 For me it is also something pretty different from my normal IT/software development stuff that is more focused on mobile software and full-stack custom software engineering and architecture.
-Just remember that if you want to host it and also have people read your stuff, up front planning and preparation will go a long way to smooth a smooth self-hosted WordPress experience.
+Just remember that if you want to host it and also have people read your stuff, up front planning and preparation will go a long way towards a smooth self-hosted WordPress experience.